Australian Bureau of Statistics (ABS)

 - Because of the different bases for these data, state and regional employment and employment change figures are not comparable.

-For many small occupations, standard errors are large and employment data may exhibit considerable variation and should be used with caution.
+For many small occupations and regions, the standard errors are relatively large.
+Accordingly, employment data may exhibit considerable variation and should be used with caution.

 - Higher Education Student Data Collections